Fetches orders that were added in a specific transaction

 Complete vault information

-Fetches vault data from multiple subgraphs across different networks
+Fetches a page of vault data from multiple networks with pagination metadata.

 const result = await client.getVaults(